salrashid123/istio_helloworld/README.md

 At the moment, i do not know how to use **BOTH** Transport and End-User authentication for the _same_ service...

+The [Principal Binding Section](https://istio.io/docs/concepts/security/#principal-binding) would be something i could look at later:

+>> The principal binding key-value pair defines the principal authentication for a policy.
+By default, Istio uses the authentication configured in the peers: section.
+If no authentication is configured in the peers: section, Istio leaves the authentication unset.
+Policy writers can overwrite this behavior with the USE_ORIGIN value.
+This value configures Istio to use the origin’s authentication as the principal authentication instead.
+In future, we will support conditional binding, for example: USE_PEER when peer is X, otherwise USE_ORIGIN.

 So far, there is one workaround i can think of:

 * Allow the Authentication step to be optional and use RBAC to deny.